alexdolskii/UMA-tools/README.md

 **Input** is a directory of .nd2 or .tif/.tiff confocal images representing Z-stacks with multiple detection channels (DAPI, fibronectin).
 To ensure correct channel mapping, keep the same channel order across every image.

 ## 1. Fibronectin Fiber Alignment — OrientationJ ImageJ/FIJI plugin (original protocol, Windows only)
-- The original fibronectin alignment protocol using the OrientationJ plugin was developed from the methods described in [this study](https://pubmed.ncbi.nlm.nih.gov/32222216/) and due to plugin constraints can be run only in ImageJ for Windows in GUI mode (headless mode is not supported).
+The original fibronectin alignment protocol using the OrientationJ plugin was developed from the methods described in [this study](https://pubmed.ncbi.nlm.nih.gov/32222216/) and due to plugin constraints can be run only in ImageJ for Windows in GUI mode (headless mode is not supported).
 - Pipeline: channel selection → 2D Max-Intensity Projection (XY) → resize/standardize → OrientationJ direction & coherence maps → orientation histograms and metrics.
 - Outputs: color-coded orientation images, per-sample histograms, summary tables/Excel; % fibers within user-defined angle mode range.
 - Windows

 ## 2. Fibronectin Fiber Alignment — orientationpy library (cross-platform)
-- Drop-in alternative to OrientationJ using a Python structure-tensor implementation (OrientationPy) for cross-platform, headless, and faster runs.
+Drop-in alternative to OrientationJ using a Python structure-tensor implementation (OrientationPy) for cross-platform, headless, and faster runs.
 Numeric values may differ slightly, but group-level trends remain consistent.
 - Pipeline: projection & standardization → structure-tensor orientation + coherence → HSV orientation maps → orientation histograms/CSV.
 - Outputs: identical report structure to the original protocol.
 - Platforms: Linux, macOS.

 ## 3. 3D Unit Thickness Assay (fibronectin)
-- Quantitatively measures the thickness of the fibronectin layer in 3D fibroblastic units.
+Using standard ImageJ/FIJI operations, we treat the fibronectin layer as a true 3D object (X–Y–Z): extract the FN channel, reslice to XZ to “look through” the layer, generate a 2D cross-sectional projection, enhance and background-correct, threshold to a binary mask, and compute Local Thickness—reporting the median thickness (with full distribution stats as optional outputs).
 - Pipeline: channel selection → XZ reslice from 3D stacks → Max-Intensity Z-Projection → denoise (max filter + Gaussian) → background subtraction → Otsu threshold → Local Thickness (ImageJ plugin) → stats export.
 - Outputs: per-image TIFF masks and thickness maps; CSV with area, mean/SD, min/median/max local thickness.
 - Notes: assumes a consistent channel order across all images in a run.

 ## 4. Nuclei Counts & Layer Prediction (3D)
-AI-assisted 3D nuclei segmentation and spatial clustering to approximate “layers”.
+Because fibroblast/ECM 3D units often exhibit strong background and debris that confound classical ImageJ thresholding, we perform StarDist 3D segmentation to robustly detect nuclei and extract their XYZ coordinates.
+We then apply scikit-learn spatial clustering to approximate nuclear “layers,” reporting both the layer count and per-nucleus membership.
+Note: for new cell types or staining conditions, you will likely need to train a custom StarDist model and point the script to it; step-by-step training and integration instructions are available on protocols.io.
-Pipeline: nuclei channel isolation → 3D denoising (Gaussian/mean) → StarDist 3D segmentation (pre-trained models for fibroblastic lines; you may need to train your own) → QC overlays & tri-view projections → HDBSCAN clustering in 3D to infer layer-like groupings.
+Pipeline: nuclei channel isolation → 3D denoising (Gaussian/mean) → StarDist 3D model (pre-trained models for fibroblastic lines; you may need to train your own) → QC overlays & tri-view projections → HDBSCAN clustering in 3D to infer layer-like groupings.
 Outputs: per-nucleus metrics (volume, centroid, equivalent diameter), image-level summaries, and study-level CSVs; QC figures for rapid validation.

 ## Common features